 Interested in learning more?

 We have a weekly Qigong class instructed by Hilly Shue, LAc that incorporates theory from Chinese Medicine in a gentle and informative way.
 This gentle movement class is accessible to everyone.
 Questions?
 Reach out!

 Interested in what Qigong looks like?
 Check out this short demo by Hilly.

-Our podcast schedule got a bit gnarled with the holiday season and the bustle of the New Year – but we're back!
 In this episode, I sat down with Amanda to talk about judgment, and non-judgment, in the holistic healthcare environment.

 In particular, we examine some of the things that commonly hold people back from getting care due to worries about judgment around:

 - Body image, such as body hair, body odor or weight gain